diego-kleinman/memcached_Emulator/readme.md

 # Memcached emulator

-This proyect intend is to emulate memcached, using a personal implementation following the memcached protocol
+This proyect intends to emulate memcached, using a personal implementation following the memcached protocol

 ## Necessary resources